Prostitution in Suriname: Law enforcement

 Prostitution is generally tolerated and the laws forbidding it are not enforced.
 Laws that tend to be enforced, at least to some degree, are those prohibiting human trafficking, child prostitution and soliciting outside unofficially tolerated areas.

 Brothels are usually tolerated unless there is trouble or if women are working there against their will.
 Police regularly visit the brothels and may act as intermediaries in disputes between the prostitutes and brothel owners.
 The police sometimes work as 'advisors' to the brothels and assist in getting work visas for the women.

 World War II

-During World War II, American soldiers were stationed in Suriname to protect the vital bauxite industry and to built an airbase at Zanderij which is nowadays called Johan Adolf Pengel International Airport.
+During World War II, American soldiers were stationed in Suriname to protect the vital bauxite industry and to build an airbase at Zanderij which is nowadays called Johan Adolf Pengel International Airport.
 There were concerns about sexually transmitted diseases.
 In 1942, in anticipation of the visit of Princess Juliana of the Netherlands, all prostitutes were interned at Katwijk.
 They were released in 1944 when the American soldiers were replaced by soldiers from Puerto Rico.